FabioYyc/AWS-CSA-2019-study-notes/Course/S3/README.md

 * Storage management pricing
 * Data Transfer Pricing
 * Transfer acceleration (it's using CloudFront the AWS CDN) using edge locations
+* Cross region replication

+### Creating bucket note
+* If the object is not made public, the url will return access denied (An xml file)
+* You can change the permission to make the object public
+* We can change the tiering in object level and bucket level

 ### [Server side Encryption and ACL](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html)